-Phil Morris pays tribute to playwright, film-maker and critic Othniel Smith, who has died.
+Phil Morris pays tribute to the Cardiff-born popular playwright, film-maker and critic Othniel Smith, who has unfortunately died.

 Should the history of Welsh theatre during the past 30 years come to be written, there will be an inevitable focus on the visionary artistic directors, prize-winning playwrights, dazzling performers and possibly a few wise heads of arts-funding bodies.
 Scant attention will be paid, however, to those who went about their work with quiet yet fierce dedication, whose contribution though barely acknowledged was nonetheless of significance and import; unassuming figures such as Othniel Smith, who sadly died last week after three decades of play-writing, film-making and reviewing hundreds of theatrical productions and gigs.
 His work was nothing if not professional in standard, though much of it was unpaid or poorly paid it was always of value.
 Social media tributes to him have rightly noted his personal qualities of gentility, generosity and thoughtfulness; while many have gone further to express a deep sense of loss to our theatre community, for he had given so much of himself, in a variety of roles, as both an artist and hardworking supporter of his fellow artists.